Classical Pilates Teacher Training Program

 pilatesThe Pilates method, as Joseph Hubertus Pilates originally defined it in the early 1920's, was called "Contrology", or the art of control, based on the ideal of attaining a complete coordination of body, mind, and spirit.
 To develop his method, Pilates studied and drew from both Eastern and Western practices, including Yoga, Zen meditation, and ancient forms of Greek and Roman exercise.

-As a frail child, Pilates suffered from asthma, rickets and rheumatic fever, thus his early efforts towards self healing explored a multi layered approach to building strength, body awareness, breath control, and increasing flexibility in a balanced way.
-Very early in his career, he also worked as a boxer, a circus performer and a self-defense trainer.
-Due to his varied perspectives, this body-mind approach to exercise makes Pilates particularly effective as a rehabilitative tool, recognizing the role that kinestethic awareness or mindfulness play in efficient physical re-patterning.
+As a frail child, Pilates suffered from asthma, rickets and rheumatic fever, thus his early efforts towards self healing explored a multi-layered approach to building strength, body awareness, breath control, and increasing flexibility in a balanced way.
+Very early in his career, he also worked as a boxer, a circus performer, and a self-defense trainer.
+Due to his varied perspectives, this body-mind approach to exercise makes Pilates particularly effective as a rehabilitative tool, recognizing the role that kinesthetic awareness or mindfulness play in efficient physical re-patterning.

-pilatesThe emphasis on mind-body approach is further elucidated by the principles (CCCPFB), that Pilates founded his "exercises" on: centering, concentration, and control, precision, flow, and breath.
+pilatesThe emphasis on mind-body approach is further elucidated by the principles (CCCPFB), that Pilates founded his "exercises" on centering, concentration, control, precision, flow, and breath.
 Centering, as in Yoga, refers to the ability to focus the attention on one small sensation; in this method, it might often be a particular area of the core trunk muscles, awareness of the ability to release tension, or simply the exertion of breath.
 Concentration specifically refers to the mind/ body connection, the ability to focus your attention as the mind wills the body into action.
-Control promotes injury prevention as well as giving empowering benefits: physical control promotes mental control promotes physical control.
-Precision, or the ability to avoid sloppy, mindless movements increases the likelihood of producing the desired results.
-Flow relates to transitional ability, the ease with which we flow from one experience or exercise, to the next.
+Control promotes injury prevention and gives empowering benefits: physical control promotes mental control, which promotes physical control.
+Precision, or the ability to avoid sloppy, mindless movements, increases the likelihood of producing the desired results.
+Flow relates to transitional ability, the ease with which we flow from one experience or exercise to the next.
 Breath control is a cornerstone in understanding the beauty of the Pilates method.
 In addition to his claims of "cleansing and oxygenating the bloodstream," the careful focus on breath awareness can lead to increased lung capacity and an increase in the efficiency and coordination of physical functioning and muscular patterning in everyday tasks.